BND Hamburger Icon

 • Meet product specifications outlined by federal DOT offices.

 Many telematics companies provide ELDs as part of their fleet-tracking offering.
-Telematics companies can provide real-time tracking features that include data analytics software so you can better understand driver safety, reduce fuel costs, collect and analyze shipping data, and know your drivers’ general locations.
+Telematics companies can provide real-time tracking features that include data analytics software.
+This way, you can better understand driver safety, reduce fuel costs, collect and analyze shipping data and know your drivers’ general locations.

 Back to top